EthanCai/programming-learning-notes/projects-part-1.md

 - [Scriptcs](http://scriptcs.net/): Unleash your C# from Visual Studio.
 - [dotPeek](https://www.jetbrains.com/decompiler/): Free .NET Decompiler and Assembly Browser
 - [FastFileFinder](https://github.com/Wintellect/FastFileFinder): Find files and directory names FAST!
+- [Rant2](https://github.com/TheBerkin/Rant): Rant is a language for procedurally generating text, written in C#.
+It combines a markup language with functional and imperative programming concepts to deliver a powerful, but easy-to-use tool for adding rich variations to your text.
+The ultimate goal of Rant is to augment your creativity with the boundless potential of randomness, helping you consider your next great idea as not just a static concept, but a seed for countless possibilities.

 ## Math